How Irina Shayk, Jennifer Lopez, Rihanna and others celebrated Halloween

 The stars also reincarnated into their colleagues in show business.
 So, Hailey Bieber repeated the images of Britney Spears from her iconic videos of the early 2000s, and Rihanna changed into rapper Gunna.

 As expected, the acclaimed TV series “The Squid Game” served as the inspiration for the festive looks.
-In the image of the protagonist in a tracksuit with the number 456, Kerry Washington celebrated the holiday.
+Kerry Washington celebrated the holiday in the image of the main character in a tracksuit number 456.

 In whom else Western and Russian celebrities reincarnated on Halloween, see our photo selection.